mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 10 Your clanlord selects you to be a member of a special delegation providing hospitality to a powerful rival.
 You have to quickly learn to lead the servants.
 Gain one level of Steward skill and make an Average (8+) Profession (K’kree ritual) check.
-If successful, gain SOC+1 and your clanlord’s favour.
+If successful, gain SOC+1 and your clanlord’s favor.
 If you fail, you gain your clanlord’s rival as an Enemy.

 11 You serve aboard a warship with your herdlord.
 Gain one level in Pilot, Electronics (remote ops) or Gunner.